drunkard/ceph-readable-doc/output/html/_sources/dev/osd_internals/wbthrottle.txt

 in the wbthrottle.

-lfn_unlink clears the cached FDRef and wbthrottle entries for the unlinked object when then last link is removed and asserts that all outstanding FDRefs for that object are dead.
+lfn_unlink clears the cached FDRef and wbthrottle entries for the unlinked object when the last link is removed and asserts that all outstanding FDRefs for that object are dead.